omajid/omajid.github.io/content/about.md

-I am passionate about making sure these runtimes are well-maintained, secure, perform well, and stay compatible with the rest of the ecosystem on Linux, whether it's in the context of a containers running in the cloud (such as Kubernetes) or bare-metal.
+I am passionate about making sure these runtimes are well-maintained, secure, perform well, and stay compatible with the rest of the ecosystem on Linux, whether it's in the context of containers running in the cloud (such as Kubernetes) or bare-metal.

 I am a package maintainer in [Fedora](http://www.fedoraproject.org).
-I am a member of the [Fedora .NET Special Interest Group (SIG)](https://fedoraproject.org/wiki/SIGs/DotNet); I maintain .NET Core packages in Fedora as part of the SIG.
+I am also a member of the [Fedora .NET Special Interest Group (SIG)](https://fedoraproject.org/wiki/SIGs/DotNet); I maintain .NET Core packages in Fedora as part of the SIG.
 I am also the current maintainer of some packages in [Red Hat Enterprise